jbobbylopez/hi/README.md

 pleasing output that includes UTF8 status icons, so it should be run in a terminal that supports the UTF8 character-set.

+You know the Linux '[watch](https://linuxhandbook.com/watch-command/)' command?
+The *hi* tool is just that, on steroids.

+### Some History
+What is the 'watch' command, really? handy little tool that lets you execute a program periodically and watch the output change in real-time.
+It's super useful for monitoring things like system performance or changes in directory contents.

+The watch command traces its roots back to the early days of Unix-like systems.
+It was developed to help users keep an eye on command output over time without having to manually re-run the command.

+*hi* takes this functionalty, and pairs it with highly customizable and flexible monitoring and reporting dashboard with notification, alerting, logging, and API integration capabilities.

 ## Target Audience

 *hi* is a monitoring and reporting tool for Linux power users who tend to live on the command line.